awsdocs/amazon-connect-admin-guide/doc_source/launch-CCP.md

 To provide agents the ability to launch the CCP from their desktop and start handling contacts, there are a few things you need to do:
 + Add agents as users to the instance\.
 For more information, see [Manage Users in Amazon Connect](manage-users.md)\.
 + Configure permissions for the agents\.
 By default, agents assigned to the Agent security profile can access the CCP and make outbound calls\.
 But you can create a custom security profile and add additional permissions\.
-For more information, see [Assign Permissions: Security Profiles](connect-security-profiles.md)\.
+For more information, see [Security Profiles](connect-security-profiles.md)\.
 + Give agents the URL the CCP\.
 + Provide agents with their user name and password so that they can log in to the CCP\.